timuraiz/technical_task/README.md

 docker-compose build
 docker-compose up -d
 ```
-And if you want to see logs, just put such command
+And if you want to see logs, just put such command(recommended)

 ```
 docker-compose logs -f